 b.
 Offer Ads

 Why aren’t we using more offer ads?
 Want to know to create a Facebook ad that converts?
 Give them an offer they can’t refuse.
 Offer ads are intended to reach people who are ready to buy.
 They just need to know that now is the best time to do it.
-You’re the one to buy from.
+You’re the one to buy from, and your ad copy should reflect that.

 Be creative.
 Constantly giving people 50% – 75% off looks like you’re going out of business and devalues your brand.
 It also cuts into your margins.